Somali group pushes to end Minnesota health care disparities

 Speaking out

-The advisory group expects to meet soon with representatives from the Minnesota Hospital Association and the Minnesota Department of Health to discuss ways to better serve the Somali community.
+The advisory group expects to meet soon with representatives from the Minnesota Hospital Association and the MDH to discuss ways to better serve the Somali community.

 "We know that structural racism is a root cause of health inequities," said Sara Chute, who helps oversee the MDH's Center for Health Equity.